 What is Culturally Responsive and Relevant Teaching?

-Overtime, this need to change my approach to education moved from quiet whispers into larger screams.
-As I say in a teacher meeting about how to incentivize students to do their homework, it became clear that my colleagues and I were missing something larger.
-This isn’t the history of our students, of course they aren’t going to be interested.
+Over time, this need to change my approach to education moved from whispers into larger screams.
+As I sat in a teacher meeting about how to incentivize students to do their homework, it became clear that my colleagues and I were missing something larger.
+This isn’t the history of our students, of course, they aren’t going to be interested.
+Students need to feel connected to the learning for it to be meaningful and engaged.

 However, my understanding of education and the bureaucracy that comes with it, combined with my identity as a minority teacher, kept me from speaking up.
 It was my first year teaching World History, I wasn’t sure how much we could push against an established curriculum.
 I felt like I was sinking, but was determined to come up for air.